As women navigate different phases of their lives, do they need different doctors?

 The other big difference is that an OB-GYN physician delivers in a hospital setting, while a midwife has the option to work in a variety of settings, including private practices, birth centers and hospitals.

-Neither a midwife nor primary care physician can perform a C-section or other operative deliveries.
-OB-GYNs do obstetric and gynecology surgeries.
+Neither a midwife nor a primary care provider can perform a C-section or other operative deliveries.
+OB-GYNs do obstetrics and gynecology surgeries.

 Is there a difference between an OB and GYN?